Felicia Arriola, who finished her LMU playing career in 2013, is the newest assistant coach with the Lions.

 LMU hosts Long Beach State in women's volleyball

-Tom Black enters his fourth season as LMU's head coach in 2013 after being hired on January 19th, 2010.
+Tom Black enters his fifth season as LMU's head coach in 2014 after being hired on January 19th, 2010.

-Black is coming off his most successful campaign as LMU head coach, guiding LMU to the 2012 NCAA Tournament for the first time since 2005.
+Black guided LMU to the 2012 NCAA Tournament for the first time since 2005.
 The Lions finished the year with an 18-13 overall record and an 8-8 mark in the WCC (sixth) to earn an at-large bid.
 A testament to the strength of the West Coast Conference, LMU was one of six WCC teams to make the tournament.
 Four of Black's players earned All-WCC honors at the conclusion of the year, including Betsi Metter who took home her second WCC Defensive Player of the Year selection and an honorable mention bid.
 Black also guided Kathleen Luft to a first team All-WCC selection after the outside hitter led the conference with 474 kills at a rate of 4.16 per set.

 Working with some of the top athletes in the country, Black has been active with the US Women's National Team for the past four years, culminating in his selection as an assistant coach with the team in March of 2013.
 Black will continue in his head coach role at LMU while serving on the Team USA staff for the first two years of the Olympic quadrennial before taking a sabbatical at LMU for the 2015 season.
 Prior to being named as an assistant within the program, Black spent three consecutive summers as a consultant coach as the National Team prepared for the 2012 London Games.
 Under his title, Black primarily assisted in the training sessions at the American Sports Center, working alongside the likes of Hugh McCutcheon, Karch Kiraly and Paula Weishoff.